qmlnet/qmlnet/README.md

           })
           test.StringProperty = "New value!"

-          // We can return .NET types (even ones not registered with Qml). var netObject = test.CreateNetObject();
+          // We can return .NET types (even ones not registered with Qml) var netObject = test.CreateNetObject();

           // All properties/methods/signals can be invoked on "netObject"
           // We can also pass the .NET object back to .NET netObject.TestMethod(netObject)

+          // We can invoke async tasks that have continuation on the UI thread var task = netObject.TestAsync()
+          // And we can await the task
+          Net.await(task, function(result) {
+              // With the result!
+              console.log(result)
+          })

           // We can trigger signals from .NET test.CustomSignal.connect(function(message) {